 Leader of the council

-The Leader has ultimate responsibility for the Council, and is accountable for a number of strategic functions:
+The Leader has ultimate political responsibility for the Council, and accountability for the following strategic functions:

-Major projects: Leading major physical regeneration and infrastructure projects in the city and engagement with key economic growth partners, partnerships and investors.
+- Major projects; Responsibility for major physical regeneration and infrastructure projects in the city and engagement with key economic growth partners, partnerships and investors.

-- Promotion of the city and inward investment: Responsibility for the promotion of Birmingham regionally, nationally and internationally.
-This includes work with partners such as Marketing Birmingham, the universities and cultural organisations of citywide, regional or national significance.
-Marketing strategies to encourage investment in Birmingham.
+- Promotion of the city and Inward Investment; Promotion of Birmingham regionally, nationally and internationally.
+This includes work with partners such as West Midlands Growth Company, the universities and cultural organisations of citywide, regional or national significance.
+Marketing Strategies to encourage investment in Birmingham.

-Council land use and property assets: Oversight of the council’s land use and property strategy and asset management plan including framework for reuse, disposal and requisition of land and property in the council’s priorities – including assets of community value.
-Oversight of council owned land and property facilities, amenities and services including markets.
+- Council land use and property assets including appropriation; Oversight of the Council’s land use and property strategy and asset management plan including framework for reuse, disposal and requisition of land and property in the Council’s priorities, including assets of heritage and community value.
+Including oversight of Council owned land and property facilities, amenities and services including markets.